EVENING CLASSES

 Learn how to make a Trio of Bowls

-Using a combination of pinch pot sculpting and throwing techniques, you will leave this session with a trio of bowls.
-Return on or after 30th October to decorate.
+Using a combination of pinch pot sculpting and throwing techniques, you will leave this session with three small bowls, perfect for snacks/tapas, trinket dishes, key pot etc. Return on or after 4th June to decorate.

 Learn how to make a Mug and Bowl

-Learn how to make a Christmas Tree/Star Dish and Small Bowl
+Learn how to make a Small Pitcher and Berry Bowl

-Using a combination of pinch pot sculpting and throwing techniques, you will leave this session with a festive shaped hand built serving dish, and a small thrown bowl.
-Return on or after 3rd December to decorate.
+Using a combination of slab building and throwing techniques, you will leave this session with a small pitcher/jug and a lil bowl to hold your summer fruits.
+Return on or after 2nd July to decorate.

 Learn how to make a Mug and Bowl